Chapter 7 Multivariate Data Exploration

 levels(df_mpg$fuel_type)

-## [1] "Diesel" "Electricity" "Midgrade Gasoline"
+## [1] "Diesel" "Electricity" "Hydrogen"

-## [4] "Natural Gas" "Premium Gasoline" "Regular Gasoline"
+## [4] "Midgrade Gasoline" "Natural Gas" "Premium Gasoline"

 # print a character vector of levels for the v_class variable in df_mpg